openstack/taskflow/doc/source/jobs.rst

 ===========

 Jobs
-  A :py:class:`job <taskflow.jobs.job.Job>` consists of a unique identifier, name, and a reference to a :py:class:`logbook
+  A :py:class:`job <taskflow.jobs.base.Job>` consists of a unique identifier, name, and a reference to a :py:class:`logbook
   <taskflow.persistence.logbook.LogBook>` which contains the details of the
   work that has been or should be/will be completed to finish the work that has been created for that job.

 Jobboards
-  A :py:class:`jobboard <taskflow.jobs.jobboard.JobBoard>` is responsible for
+  A :py:class:`jobboard <taskflow.jobs.base.JobBoard>` is responsible for
   managing the posting, ownership, and delivery of jobs.
 It acts as the location where jobs can be posted, claimed and searched for; typically by iteration or notification.
 Jobboards may be backed by different *capable*